Differential item functioning via robust scaling: Numerical Examples

 \section{Numerical Examples}

 This section presents two simulation studies illustrating the R-DIF procedure.
 The first addresses its breakdown in the presence of worst-case DIF.
 The second addresses statistical power when only a single item exhibits DIF.
 The simulation studies are followed by a real data example from cross-cultural human development.
-The \texttt{R} package \texttt{mirt} \citep{Chalmers2012} was used for estimation of IRT models.
+The example data are publically available from UNICEF \footnote{\url{https://mics.unicef.org/surveys}}.
+The samples used in the illustration along with R code for running the simulations and conducting the analyses are available at (\href{https://github.com/peterhalpin/robustDIF}{https://github.com/peterhalpin/robustDIF}).
+The \texttt{R} package \texttt{mirt} \citep{Chalmers2012} was used for estimation of IRT models, \texttt{difR} was used for the Mantel-Haenzal (MH) test \cite{Magis2010}, and \texttt{GPCMlasso} was used to illustrate a regularization-based approach \cite{Schauberger2020}.
+A nominal Type I Error rate of .05 was used for all procedures, except the regularization-based approach selects the tuning parameter by minimizing BIC.